Rajendra Talak

-Rajendra Talak is an Indian film director, from Goa, India.
-He is best known for his award-winning Konkani films, Aleesha and O Maria.
+Rajendra Talak is an Indian film director.
+He is best known for his award-winning Konkani films, such as Aleesha and O Maria.

 Early life

 Talak was born in Comba, Margao, Goa, India.
-He attended the Mahila Nutan and Popular High Schools in Margao and later joined Parvatibai Chowgule College, from which he graduated with a bachelor's of science.
+He attended the Mahila Nutan and Popular High Schools in Margao and later joined Parvatibai Chowgule College, from which he graduated with a bachelors of science.
 He was a state-ranked table tennis player, and represented his college in table tennis and badminton competitions.

-In the 1970s, Talak was a part of tabla player Sushant Keshav Naik's Mahesh Kumar & Party music group.
-The group merged into the Gomant Vidya Niketan Kala Vibha, and staged award-winning dramas in Marathi.
-Talak's experience in drama and theatre, led him to a love for cinema.
-While composing the music for their play, Shitu, Talak decided that the story was worth making into a movie, beginning his journey into filmmaking.
+In the 1970s, Talak was a member of tabla player Sushant Keshav Naik's music group, Mahesh Kumar & Party.
+The group later became part of the Gomant Vidya Niketan Kala Vibha and produced award-winning Marathi dramas.
+Talak gained experience in drama and theatre, which led to his interest in cinema.
+While composing the music for their play, Shitu, Talak concluded that the story had potential for a film and began working in filmmaking.

 Career

 Talak began his career with the tele-film Shitu in 1994, which was based on a child widow.
-Talak received praise for this film from director Shyam Benegal, whom he had invited for the film's release.
+Director Shyam Benegal, who was invited for the film's release, praised Talak's work.

 In 2002, Talak decided to make a film about the pollution caused by mining in Goa.
-Upon learning that Goa would host the International Film Festival of India in 2004, Talak quickly finished the shooting and post production of Aleesha.
-The film premiered at the 35th International Film Festival of India and went on to win the National Film Award for Best Feature Film in Konkani at the 52nd National Film Awards.
+After learning that Goa would host the International Film Festival of India in 2004, Talak expedited the filming and post-production of Aleesha.
+The film premiered at the 35th International Film Festival of India and won the National Film Award for Best Feature Film in Konkani at the 52nd National Film Awards.